 Let’s get back to basics!
-With Pokémon GO constantly changing and evolving, we take a look at all the daily tasks you can do in Pokémon GO to optimise your game play.
+With Pokémon GO constantly changing and evolving, there are a wealth of daily tasks you can do in Pokémon GO to optimise your game play.
+Depending on your play style and your goals, different parts of this daily routine will suit you!

 Catch & Spin

 First things first, catch a Pokémon, and spin a Pokéstop or Gym.
-With the daily Pokémon spawn catching can happen even in the most rural of locations (with internet signal).
-Spinning can be a bit trickier as it requires access to a point of interest (POI).
-If you catch a Pokémon every day for 7 days consecutively, you will build up rewards until you complete your 7 day streak.
+With the daily Pokémon spawn, catching can happen even in the most rural of locations (with internet signal).
+Spinning can be a bit trickier as it requires access to a point of interest (POI) – a Pokéstop or Gym.
+If you catch a Pokémon every day for 7 days consecutively, you will build up rewards until you complete your 7-day streak.
 The same applies for spinning a Pokéstop or Gym every day.

 These bonuses are added to the base amount you would usually receive on a particular catch.
 For example, if the first Pokémon you catch for the day is a Pidgey (assume curveball + great throw + first-ball catch for 210 XP and no weather boost for 100 Stardust), you would receive 710 XP and 700 Stardust.